-The decision to promote a student to the next grade level is based on successful completion of the curriculum, attendance, performance on standardized tests and other testing.
-A student will not be promoted based upon age or any other social reason not related to academic performance.
+The decision to promote a student to the next grade level is based on successful completion of the curriculum, attendance, and other testing.
+A student will not be promoted based on age or any other social reason not related to academic performance.